nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_scan.rst

 * Scan request

 After the duration that is specified in the :ref:`CONFIG_DESKTOP_BLE_FORCED_SCAN_DURATION_S <config_desktop_app_options>` Kconfig option, the module switches to regular scanning.
-The regular scanning can be interrupted by using connected peripherals and times out after the scan duration specified by :ref:`CONFIG_DESKTOP_BLE_SCAN_DURATION_S <config_desktop_app_options>` if there are peripherals connected over Bluetooth.
+You can interrupt regular scanning by using connected peripherals.
+The scanning times out after the duration specified in the :ref:`CONFIG_DESKTOP_BLE_SCAN_DURATION_S <config_desktop_app_options>` Kconfig option if there are peripherals connected over Bluetooth.

 .. note::
   The conditions described under :ref:`nrf_desktop_ble_scan_scanning_not_started` prevent the starting of the forced scan.